After reading this article users should gain the knowledge to be able to configure and maintain the IPS/IDS functionality on their UniFi networks.

 1. When a UniFi Administrator enables IPS or IDS on the UniFi Network application a token is generated for the gateway.
 The information listed below is sent over a TLS 1.2 encrypted connection whenever there is an IPS/IDS signature match.

 2. Every 120-seconds there is a keep-alive to the ips1.unifi-ai.com hostname.
 This connection is to ensure reliable delivery of the violation message.
 The keep-alive is a connection to our cloud using port 443 so it is not just an ICMP ping or DNS resolution but a complete 3-way handshake and SSL Key exchange.

 What information is kept on our servers regarding IPS/IDS?

-The data listed above is only temporarily stored in the IPS Cloud until the controller downloads the information.
-After the information is downloaded by the controller, the data is deleted from our cloud except for the attacker IP.
+The data listed above is only temporarily stored in the IPS Cloud until the UniFi Network application downloads the information.
+After the information is downloaded by the application, the data is deleted from our cloud except for the attacker IP.
 The attacker IP information helps Ubiquiti maintain an up-to-date and effective attacker list which will improve Ubiquiti’s services to Ubiquiti customers around the world.

 How is the information from alerts used by Ubiquiti?

 Ubiquiti will use the alert information to improve its products and services, including generating lists of IP Reputation, Malicious IP addresses, Threat Intelligence and creating blacklists and new signatures for Ubiquiti devices.
 A sanitized version of IP addresses (Ex: 200.200.x.x) can also be displayed on Ubiquiti Public Threat Map to help the public community to see malicious traffic around the world.